Rachana078/Scubaaaa/README.md

 ## What is it?

 Scubaaaa is a real-time web dashboard that lets you pilot a physical surface vessel from any browser.
-Live camera feed, telemetry readouts, and directional controls — all over WebSocket, installable as a PWA on any phone or tablet.
+Live camera feed, telemetry readouts(MOCK DATA RN), and directional controls — all over WebSocket, installable as a PWA on any phone or tablet.

 Built in ~24 hours at FullyHacks 2026 @ CSUF with an ocean theme because of course.